tangentyh/notes-of-tan/javaNotes.md

    int nx2 = (int) Math.round(x); // Math.round() return long for double, int for float
    ```
    - truncate when out of range — `(byte) 300` is 44
-   - cannot cast between `boolean` values and any numeric type
+   - not between `boolean` and number -- cannot cast between `boolean` values and any numeric type

 ### other types